-Updated December 2025: Recipe doubled to make a full 8x8-inch pan, updated with enhanced tips and photos for achieving the perfect fudgy texture and crackly top.
+Updated February 2026: Recipe doubled to make a full 8x8-inch pan, updated with new tips, expanded FAQs, and photos for achieving the perfect fudgy texture and crackly top.
 Originally posted August 5, 2020.

 Watch this quick video tutorial!